spiral/docs/view/basic-usage.md

 </body>
 </html>
 ```
-As you can see provided array of view data was exported to be used as local view variables.
+As you can see, the provided array of view data was exported  as a local view variables.
-> Spiral does not use any "logic" templater like Smarty or Twig, instead it uses HTML composer (see Templater section).
+> Spiral does not use any "logic" templater like Smarty or Twig, instead it uses a HTML composer (see Templater section).
-If you want to connect custom templating engine, you may want to register custom view Processor.
+If you want to connect custom templating engine, you should  register a custom view Processor.

 ## Namespaces
-All view files are separated by set of namespaces listed in view configuration (`application/config/view.php`) such namespaces
+All view files are separated by a set of namespaces listed in the view configuration (`application/config/view.php`).
+Such namespaces
-helps to separate view files between modules, core and application.
-Let's take a look on sample view config:
+help to separate view files between modules, core and application.
+Let's take a look at a sample view config:

 ```php
 'namespaces'        => array(